-what is plywood? – Plywood is several panels comprising of at least 3 layers of veneered wood called plies which are bonded together with adhesives.
-With each ply produced at right angles to the adjacent layer to improve strength and reduce the possibilities of shrinkage along with making it more structurally stable.
-The outer layers of ply are referred to as face & back are graded based on quality of the face and reverse, the layer in between face & back is more commonly know as the core.
-Plywood glue is graded for internal & external use.
+Plywood is several panels comprising of at least 3 layers of veneered wood called plies which are bonded together with adhesives.
+With each plywood product at right angles to the adjacent layer to improve strength and reduce the possibilities of shrinkage along with making it more structurally stable.
+The outer layer of plywood is referred to as face and back veneers and are graded based on appearance.
+The layer in between is more commonly known as the core.
+Plywood glue is graded for internal and external use.

-B grade – Both face & back veneers have a few small knots with slight discolouration.
+B – Both face & back veneers have a few small knots with slight discolouration.

 WBP or weather & boil proof is still an endearing term that is still used by a large majority of the timber trade to describe exterior plywood.
 Officially WBP was a term used in BS6566-4:1985 to determine grade of glue used.